What are Permanent/Temporary Differences in Tax Accounting?

 What effect do these differences have in tax accounting?

 A permanent difference will never be reversed, and as such, will only have an impact in the period it occurs.
 Often, the only impact is that the effective tax rate on the books will be higher or lower than the effective tax rate on the company’s tax return.

-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.
+Thank you for reading CFI’s guide to Permanent/Temporary Differences in Tax Accounting.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: